paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-035-endangered-species.md

 Subsec. (g)(12).
 Pub.
 L. 97–304, § 4(a)(5)(J), redesignated par.
 (12) as (8).

 Subsec. (h)(1).
 Pub.
-L. 97–304, § 4(a)(6), substituted “within 30 days after receiving the report of the Secretary pursuant to subsection (g)(5) of this section” for “within 90 days of receiving the report of the review board under subsection (g)(7) of this section” in provisions preceding subpar.
-(A), substituted “report of the Secretary, the record of the hearing held under subsection (g)(4) of this section and on such other testimony” for “report of the review board and on such other testimony” in subpar.
+L. 97–304, § 4(a)(6), substituted “within 30 days after receiving the report of the Secretary pursuant to subsection (g)(5)” for “within 90 days of receiving the report of the review board under subsection (g)(7)” in provisions preceding subpar.
+(A), substituted “report of the Secretary, the record of the hearing held under subsection (g)(4) and on such other testimony” for “report of the review board and on such other testimony” in subpar.
 (A) preceding cl. (i), and added cl. (iv).

 Subsec. (o).
 Pub.
-L. 97–304, § 4(a)(7), substituted “Notwithstanding sections 1533(d) and 1538(a)(1)(B) and (C) of this title or any regulation promulgated to implement either such section (1) any action for which an exemption is granted under subsection (h) of this section shall not be considered to be a taking of any endangered species or threatened species with respect to any activity which is necessary to carry out such action; and (2) any taking that is in compliance with the terms and conditions specified in a written statement provided under subsection (b)(4)(iii) of this section shall not be considered to be a taking of the species concerned” for “Notwithstanding sections 1533(d) and 1538(a) of this title or any regulations promulgated pursuant to such sections, any action for which an exemption is granted under subsection (h) of this section shall not be considered a taking of any endangered or threatened species with respect to any activity which is necessary to carry out such action”.
+L. 97–304, § 4(a)(7), substituted “Notwithstanding sections 1533(d) and 1538(a)(1)(B) and (C) of this title or any regulation promulgated to implement either such section (1) any action for which an exemption is granted under subsection (h) shall not be considered to be a taking of any endangered species or threatened species with respect to any activity which is necessary to carry out such action; and (2) any taking that is in compliance with the terms and conditions specified in a written statement provided under subsection (b)(4)(iii) shall not be considered to be a taking of the species concerned” for “Notwithstanding sections 1533(d) and 1538(a) of this title or any regulations promulgated pursuant to such sections, any action for which an exemption is granted under subsection (h) of this section shall not be considered a taking of any endangered or threatened species with respect to any activity which is necessary to carry out such action”.

 Subsec. (q).
 Pub.
 L. 97–304, § 8(b), struck out subsec. (q) which authorized appropriations of $600,000 for each of fiscal years 1979, 1980, 1981, and 1982 in carrying out functions under subsecs. (e), (f), (g), and (h) of this section.
 See [section 1542(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1542/c&num=0&edition=prelim).